convertigo/c8oprj-product-tour/readme.md

 # lib_ProductTour

-This is the product Tour library for Convertigo projects. use this labrary to include a "product Tour" functionnality to your app.
+This is the product Tour library for Convertigo projects. use this library to include a "product Tour" functionality to your apps.

 For more technical informations : [documentation](./project.md)